Why Children’s Social Care?

 - Aspire Adoption regional adoption agency is hosted by BCP Council and work closely with relevant teams across the whole of Dorset to provide a full range of adoption services for children, prospective adopters and all those affected by adoption, as well as Special Guardianship.

-- Dorset Combined Youth Offending Service, hosted by BCP Council, are a multi-disciplinary team who work directly with young people who have committed criminal offences to help them make positive changes and to reduce the risks to them and to other people.
+- Dorset Combined Youth Justice Service hosted by BCP Council, are a multi-disciplinary team who work directly with young people who have committed criminal offences to help them make positive changes and to reduce the risks to them and to other people.
 They also offer the chance to take part in restorative justice processes to help repair the harm they have experienced.